 This helpful site is published by Jack Lynch, a professor at Rutgers University.
 Guide to Grammar and Style

 Created by Gary B. Larson at Garbl’s Writing Center in Seattle, Washington.
 See if what you think is right really is!
-Myths and Superstitions of Writing11 Rules of Writing
+Myths and Superstitions of Writing

 Eleven “rules” disputed by respected writing authorities through the ages — from splitting infintives to beginning sentences with and or but to ending sentences with prepositions.
 11 Rules of Writing

 As I worked through the chapters of my thesis paper for the MA of Disaster and Emergency Management at Royal Roads, the editing services provided by Karen and Erin at Documedic were a real life and time saver for me.
 I found I was able to concentrate on the content with the comfort of knowing the nuances of formatting and writing style were in their very capable and professional hands.
 I found that my writing style improved chapter by chapter as Erin worked with me through the project, often exclaiming, “Whodaknown!” on many occasions as she pointed out some of the finer points of APA.
 Both she and Karen were as flexible as could be and always had my submissions back in very good time.
 The guidance Karen gave me while we worked on the final product was very much appreciated.
 She was understanding and respectful in suggesting to me that it would be better to move or change some things I had become attached to in the form in which I had written them.
 I am more than pleased with the outcome.
 It is with distinct pleasure that I recommend Karen and her company to those whose work or education demands this level of professional writing.
 (March, 2009)

 James Simpson, MA, Royal Roads University